castorini/anserini/docs/regressions-dl20-passage-composite-tokenizer.md

 This page describes baseline experiments, integrated into Anserini's regression testing framework, on the [TREC 2020 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2020.html).
 Here we are using Composite Tokenizer which combines **Lucene tokenization** with **WordPiece tokenization** (i.e., from BERT) using the following tokenizer from HuggingFace [`bert-base-uncased`](https://huggingface.co/bert-base-uncased).

-In general, effectiveness is better than with "standard" Lucene tokenization.

 Note that the NIST relevance judgments provide far more relevant passages per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).
 For additional instructions on working with MS MARCO passage collection, refer to [this page](experiments-msmarco-passage.md).